Skip to content

 The statement def RAI_hires_after_2020(person_name in Name, dt in Date) indicates that the definition RAI_hires_after_2020 has a pair of values, person_name and dt, where person_name is of property node Name and dt is of property node Date.

-The right-hand side of the definition can be verbalized as “there exists a company and a person such that a company employs a person since a date, the name of the company is RAI, the start date happens after 2019-12-31, the person has a name.”
+You can verbalize the right-hand side of the definition as “there exists a company and a person such that a company employs a person since a date, the name of the company is RAI, the start date is after 2019-12-31, and the person has a name.”

 Summary